tomshy/zegetech.github.io/_posts/2019-04-25-php-to-ruby.md

 PHP has been around for decades making it the tools of choice for many new developers to get into the world of web development because of its huge and well developed ecosystem.
 It's normally the first language newbies are introduced to.

 My primary development language has been PHP with Laravel being the main framework of development until luckily, I was introduced to [Ruby](https://www.ruby-lang.org/) by our CEO Kariuku Gathitu 3 months ago.
-Lucky because i though PHP was "the end all" of programming and wanst thinking of a shift, especially one of sweetness and joy that Ruby brought into my development life.
+Lucky because I thought PHP was "the end all" of programming and wasn't thinking of a shift, especially one of sweetness and joy that Ruby brought into my development life.
 It is literally structured in a way that makes developers feel happy, fewer lines of code, lots of gems etc...
 Its creator, [Yukihiro Matsumoto](https://en.wikipedia.org/wiki/Yukihiro_Matsumoto) must have created it to make developers happy.

 ![ruby](/assets/images/blog/php-ruby/ruby.jpg){:.img-responsive .center}

-But before the sweetness came the adaptation, understanding how Ruby is structured, it's installation, gems (ruby libraries - literally has a gem for most things a developer could want) and the Ruby on Rails framework.
+But before the sweetness came the adaptation, understanding how Ruby is structured, its installation, gems (ruby libraries - literally has a gem for most things a developer could want) and the Ruby on Rails framework.

 ![phptoruby](/assets/images/blog/php-ruby/phptoruby.png){:.img-responsive .center}

 I believe that it would be easier for the newbies in programming to dive into Ruby than for intermediate programmers switching to ruby.
 The challenge for the intermediate programmers is "force of habit".
 They always write the new language code with their old language style, principles and philosophies.
-In my case, i had to unlearn and unset my expectatins brough about by coding in PHP.
-I the end tHe mindshift was worth it, allowing me to use my experience in coding to fly through Ruby.
+In my case, I had to unlearn and unset my expectatins brought about by coding in PHP.
+In the end, the mindshift was worth it, allowing me to use my experience in coding to fly through Ruby.

 But hey, don't be scared, I just said ruby brought much joy to my development life and the 2 languages are kind of similar in some ways.